-- No person with COVID-19 symptoms, in isolation due to a positive COVID-19 test, in quarantine due to close contact with a person with COVID-19 symptoms or a COVID-19 positive test, may work in or visit HCPS property - All wishing to enter HCPS property must adhere to their isolation or quarantine timeline as directed by HCPS Health Services in consultation with their personal health care physician, the Harford County Health Department, the Maryland Department of Healthand/or any Governor's order
+- No in-person afterschool activities that are not included in the testing/ vaccination program. - No assemblies, or social events. - No regular-season, large athletics events which include multiple teams outside of Harford County. - No person with COVID-19 symptoms, in isolation due to a positive COVID-19 test, in quarantine due to close contact with a person with COVID-19 symptoms or a COVID-19 positive test, may work in or visit HCPS property.
+All wishing to enter HCPS property must adhere to their isolation or quarantine timeline as directed.

-\These guidelines are routinely updated as new information is received and/or as updates are released by state and local health organizations.
+^{}These guidelines are routinely updated as new information is received and/or as updates are released by state and local health organizations.